evitajain15/evitajain15/README.md

 ### Hi there 👋, Evita Jain

-#### Designer and Developer - UI Developer
-I'm Evita Jain, and I do Designing and Development.
+I'm Evita from India, and I do Designing and Development.
 I enjoy learning languages and frameworks.
 I also enjoy working on UI and Design.

+- 🔭 I’m currently working on UI Development Technologies.
+- 🌱 I’m currently learning about web developement :D
+- 🥅 2021 Goals: Learn how to Contribute to Open Source projects.To get better at MERN Stack

+## Skills
+*atom ReactJS

 Skills: REACT / JS / HTML 5/ CSS3/ BootStrap4/ Redux

-- 🔭 I’m currently working on UI Development Technologies.

 <!-- Vs code -->